 Hi!
-I’m Melissa Landry, Registered Dietitian Nutritionist and food freedom expert.
+I’m Melissa Landry, Registered Dietitian Nutritionist and Certified Intuitive Eating Counselor.

 I’m here to show you how to find food freedom so you can enjoy the life you deserve without food guilt and body shame.